 I want to get divorced, what next?

-There are various options when contemplating divorce and a financial settlement.
 Which process is best for you will depend on the particular circumstances of your case and largely on your relationship with your spouse and to what extent you can work together to find a solution acceptable to you both.
 You should take early legal advice on which process is best for you.

 What is Mediation and how is it different from Collaborative Law?